What issue can we solve for you?

 Chatbots and copilots and agents, oh my!

-Beneath the branding, the meaning of agentic AI is already getting muddled.
-To assess the true value and return on investment of any AI application, it’s crucial to look past the names and understand what different AI tools can actually do.
+Beneath the branding, the true meaning and value of agentic AI is already getting muddled.
+To assess the return on investment of any AI application, look past the hype and learn what different AI tools can actually do.

 AI agent operations